tuxalin/CommandBuffer/Readme.md

     //fill command data
     ...
 ```
 NOTE.
-Since matrices is a POD you can use data copy commands which will automatically allocate auxilarry memory and copy it.
+Since matrices is a POD you can use data copy commands which will automatically allocate auxiliary memory and copy it.

 ## Example